nicknanos/100-days-of-code/r1-log.md

 ### R1D7

 Did more progress on TheOdinProject and learned more about Javascript and got to work with the spread operator

+### R1D8

+Learned more about DOM and Events in JS and focused on Capture, Propagation and Bubbling https://github.com/nicknanos/JavaScript30